Infection Prevention in Veterinary Medicine: A Growing Field With New Challenges

 Veterinary medicine's growing focus on infection prevention aims to address zoonotic disease risks, emphasizing specialized training, proactive guidelines, and collaboration between human and veterinary health teams.

-Veterinary medicine has increasingly become a focal point in the conversation about infection prevention.
-During an interview with Infection Control Today® (ICT Andrea Thomas, DVN, PhD, director of epidemiology at BlueDot Global, and Mariana Portillo Torres, MD, infectious disease surveillance Manager at BlueDot Global, highlighted how the recent pandemic underscored the importance of preventing the spread of viruses between humans and animals.
-The transmission of diseases, such as COVID-19 and mpox, not only among humans but also to pets and wildlife, has opened up a wider discussion about zoonotic diseases—those that spread between animals and people.
+Veterinary medicine1 has increasingly become a focal point in the conversation about infection prevention.
+During an interview with Infection Control Today® (ICT), Andrea Thomas, DVM, PhD, MSc, BSc, director of epidemiology at BlueDot Global, and Mariana Torres Portillo, MD, infectious disease surveillance manager at BlueDot Global, highlighted how the recent COVID-19 pandemic underscored the importance of preventing the spread of viruses between humans and animals.
+The transmission of diseases, such as COVID-19 and mpox, not only among humans but also to pets and wildlife, has opened up a wider discussion about zoonotic diseases that spread between animals and people.

-“I think the current pandemic that we're still in has brought that to light,” Thomas told ICT.
+“The current pandemic that we’re still in has brought that to light,” Thomas told ICT.
 We had a new virus spreading between people, but it could also be passed to our pets.
-I think that alone has brought much attention to the need to prevent the sharing of viruses and pathogens between animals and humans….
-That's a tall order, and it is great to know that this is a growing field and a growing…recognition of the need to fill those gaps and to have people who are dedicated to thinking about this problem, communicating around it, and developing guidelines because we don't always have those—especially with emerging infectious diseases—in veterinary health care.”
+That alone has brought a lot of attention to the need to prevent the sharing of viruses and pathogens between animals and humans….2 That’s a tall order, and it is great to know that this is a growing field and [that there is] a growing…recognition of the need to fill those gaps and have people who are dedicated to thinking about this problem, communicating around it, and developing guidelines, because we don’t always have those—especially with emerging infectious diseases—in veterinary health care.

-Thomas continued, “It's a lot to stay on top of.
-You're already treating the patients in front of you.
-[Still,] you also need to understand what could be coming your way that you need to prepare for.
-[It] is a tall order, and having professionals who are dedicated to monitoring those trends, getting ahead of them, and developing guidelines before they're needed, hopefully, is going to be a huge benefit to the field.”
+“It’s a lot to stay on top of.
+You’re already treating the patients in front of you.
+[Still], you also need to understand what could be coming your way that you need to prepare for.
+[It] is a tall order, and having professionals who are dedicated to monitoring those trends, getting ahead of them, and developing guidelines before they’re needed, hopefully, is going to be a huge benefit to the field,” Thomas continued.

-For instance, zoonotic diseases account for an estimated 75% of emerging infections.
-Recent research from China has identified dozens of animal viruses that could become future public health threats.
-As Portillo Torres emphasizes, professionals dedicated to monitoring these threats and developing proactive guidelines will be essential for keeping both animals and humans safe.
+For instance, zoonotic diseases account for an estimated 75% of emerging infections.3 Recent research from China has identified dozens of animal viruses that could become future public health threats.4 As Torres Portillo emphasizes, professionals dedicated to monitoring these threats and developing proactive guidelines will be essential for keeping both animals and humans safe.

-“I think we should first of all…[improve] the air quality as well.
-[There are] many discussions into airborne pathogens, droplets versus aerosols that have been concealed to further prevent [pathogens].
-Top [of the list will]be hand washing for many pathogens since that is another way of transmission.”
-Portillo Torres said.
+“I think we should first…[improve] the air quality….
+[There are] many discussions into airborne pathogens, droplets vs aerosols, that have been concealed to further prevent [pathogens].
+[At the] top [of the list will]be handwashing for many pathogens, [as] that is another way of transmission.”
+Torres Portillo said.

-Regarding recommendations for veterinary infection preventionists, the focus is on fundamental actions like air filtration, improved hand hygiene, and a One Health approach that integrates human, animal, and environmental health.
-Portillo Torres also highlights the need to protect veterinary professionals, as they are often in direct contact with animals and their fluids, increasing their risk of exposure.
+Regarding recommendations for veterinary infection preventionists, the focus is on fundamental actions, such as air filtration, improved hand hygiene, and a One Health approach that integrates human, animal, and environmental health.
+Torres Portillo also highlighted the need to protect veterinary professionals, as they are often in direct contact with animals and their fluids, increasing their risk of exposure.

-A key opportunity is also more vital collaboration between human and veterinary infection prevention teams.
+A key opportunity is a more vital collaboration between human and veterinary infection prevention teams.
 Learning from human health experiences can help enhance veterinary protocols, bridging gaps across both fields.

-Both Thomas and Portillo Torres see opportunities for a stronger collaboration between human and veterinary infection prevention teams.
-Thomas said, “This whole conversation is how we're all connected.
-We can't have a separation between human and animal health, so I think it will have to be very cross-collaborative.”
+Both Thomas and Torres Portillo see opportunities for a stronger collaboration between human and veterinary infection prevention teams.
+“This whole conversation is how we’re all connected.
+We can’t have a separation between human and animal health, so I think it will have to be very cross-collaborative,” Thomas said.

 Recent Videos